Best wood lathes for your workshop

 Can I use my wood lathe to carve bowls?

 Yes, but you may need a steady hand.
-When using your wood lathe for carving bowls, make sure the power switch is at the back so it can’t easily be turned off during operation.
-Be aware that a lighter lathe will have more vibration than a heavy-duty model.
+When using your wood lathe for carving bowls, ensure the power switch is at the back so it can’t easily be turned off during operation.
+Be aware that a lighter lathe will vibrate more than a heavy-duty model.

 Conclusion